Church of the Ss. Trinità

 Four tortile columns, to which are spirally attached gilded vine shoots with foliage and fruits, support the animated and geometrical pediment under which two angels show Christ's face impressed on the Veronica veil.

-Further down two statue: to the right Santa Agnese (Holy Agnes) and, to the left, Santa Caterina della Ruota (Holy Caterina Of The Wheel).
+Between one column and another, within frames of gilded stuccos, the images of the four evangelists (Giovanni, Luca, Marco and Matteo) are frescoed.
+Below two statues: on the right the one of Santa Agnese (Holy Agnes) and, on the left, Santa Caterina della Ruota (Holy Caterina Of The Wheel).

 Altar of The Purgatory